Eschatologue/CM_wiki/docs/equipment/weapon/mastery.md

 ### Replaceable Weapon Mastery

 When selecting weapons for Weapon Mastery, you can also **replace the Mastery property** of any weapon you are using with another eligible property.
-For example, you could change a Longsword’s **:wp-mas: Sap**{.wp} property to **:wp-mas: Flex**{.wp}.
+For example, you could change a Longsword's **:wp-mas: Sap**{.wp} property to **:wp-mas: Flex**{.wp}.

 These changes only affect the character who makes them.
 If a Barbarian replaces a Glaive’s **:wp-mas: Graze**{.wp} property with **:wp-mas: Cleave**{.wp}, other characters using the same Glaive still use its default **:wp-mas: Graze**{.wp} property.

 ### Repeated Weapon Mastery

 When selecting weapons for Weapon Mastery, you can instead **assign an additional _eligible_ Mastery property** to a weapon you already chose.
-A weapon can have **no more than four** mastery properties at a time.
+A weapon can have **no more than six** mastery properties at a time.

-If a weapon has multiple mastery properties, you can **only use one of them per attack**.
+If a weapon has multiple mastery properties, you can **only use one of them per attack** (unless specified otherwise).
 You must choose which mastery property you're using before making the attack.

 For example, a Level 1 Barbarian could choose to apply either **:wp-mas: Cleave**{.wp} or **:wp-mas: Graze**{.wp} when attacking with a Greataxe, instead of selecting a second weapon for Weapon Mastery.
 Likewise, a Level 1 Rogue could choose either **:wp-mas: Nick**{.wp} or **:wp-mas: Slow**{.wp} for a Dagger.